jenniferschen/Chemistry/README.md

 ### Usage

-Run IntelliJ and add [clj-fuzzy "0.4.1"] to dependencies in project.clj
+Run IntelliJ to run the program on the REPL using this command:

 ```bash
 (-main)
 ```

-### anotha one

-asdf